Lotfullah21/typescript-with-react/src/tutorials/06-fetch/README.md

 By specifying Promise<Tour[]> as the return type of fetchData, we're saying that this function will eventually (once the asynchronous operation completes) resolve to an array of Tour objects.
 Since axios.get returns a promise, fetchData itself must also return a promise.

+## Purpose of useQuery

+The useQuery hook is designed to fetch and cache data asynchronously, managing the process of fetching data from a remote source (like an API) while providing out-of-the-box caching, error handling, loading states, and more.
+This helps manage the complexity of data fetching in a React app, especially when data needs to be reused across components or pages.

+### 3. How useQuery Works

+Query Key: The first parameter (like 'tours' in the example above) is a unique identifier for this query.
+React Query uses it to cache and track the fetched data.
+When the same query key is used again, React Query can serve data from the cache instead of making another request.

+Fetch Function: The second parameter (fetchData) is the async function responsible for fetching the data.
+It’s the same function we created earlier, which returns a promise of Tour[].

+Query Result Object:

+data: Contains the fetched data if the request is successful.
+error: Contains the error object if the request fails.
+isLoading: Boolean that’s true while the request is in progress.
+isError: Boolean that’s true if there was an error with the request.